ibm-cloud-docs/resiliency/chaos-engineering.md

 :   The deployments in both clusters pull images from public container registries like quay.io and docker.io.
 Hence, you must allow external access to the registries' secure HTTPS port.
 Also, the subscriber component that is deployed in the workload cluster fetches scheduled workflow runs from backend server and pushes logs and data back to it.
 Allow inter-VPC traffic over a secure HTTPS port in VPC security groups and access control lists.

 Security
 :   Most Kubernetes experiments use only the Kubernetes APIs within the namespace scope, so pods that you use for the experiment don't need escalated privileges.
 However, some like pod-network-corruption and node-kill or stressors require privileged mode as well as greater cluster level permissions and are not suitable for all environments.
 On {{site.data.keyword.cloud_notm}} Red Hat OpenShift, a cluster administrator controls what actions and access pods can run by using [security context constraints](/docs/codeengine) by default.
-Use only [pod-delete](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-delete/){: external} and [pod-network-partition](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-network-partition/){: external} experiments, which are scoped to the namespace and don't require extra privileges.
+Use only [pod-delete](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-delete/){: external} and [pod-network-partition](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-network-partition/){: external} experiments, which are scoped to the namespace and don't require more privileges.

 :   By default, the `litmus-admin` service account is used by the experiments that have broader permissions, however, as part of hardening, use a restricted service account that can run with the default `restricted-v2` security context constraint.